Rival UNC upsets No. 4 Duke in Coach K's Cameron farewell

 They gathered to create two lines on the court - several motioning to the student section for more noise or capturing video with their cellphones - to make an aisle for Krzyzewski to walk to midcourt to join them for a group photo captured from the rafters.

-After returning for the final pregame minutes, Krzyzewski appeared to be fighting back tears during the national anthem and dabbing his eyes with a tissue during the final huddle before tipoff.

-Associate head coach Jon Scheyer -- designated as Krzyzewski’s successor next season -- took a moment to pat his mentor on the right shin before the opening tip.
+With Krzyzewski fighting back tears during the national antehm and dabbing his eyes with a tissue during the final pregame huddle, associate head coach Jon Scheyer - designated as Krzyzewski's successor next season - took a moment to pat his mentor on the right shin before the opening tip.

-UNC: First-year coach Hubert Davis said he wasn’t focused on the “pageantry” of Saturday’s farewell, but was instead worried about preparing his team to compete.
-He certainly did that, with the Tar Heels attacking the rim and showing a competitive fire that wasn’t apparent in the earlier 87-67 loss in Chapel Hill.
-By far, it is UNC’s best win this season, and represented a huge improvement for an NCAA Tournament resume that was light on high-quality wins.

-Duke: The Blue Devils had already secured the program’s first outright ACC regular-season title since 2006 and had lost just once since mid-January, falling at home on a last-second 3-pointer to Virginia.
-But this time, they couldn’t corral UNC’s backcourt of Love and R.J.
-Davis — who struggled mightily against Duke’s pressure defense in the first meeting — and couldn’t manage a response as the Tar Heels made their move in the final 6 minutes.

 UP NEXT